Have you ever wondered why Google keeps pumping out algorithm updates?

 Although the direct impact on search rankings may not be terribly significant, as you’ll see below, it’s absolutely true that fast-loading sites create a better user experience and thus improve the perceived value of your site.

 Here’s an interesting statistic: 40% of people abandon a website that takes more than 3 seconds to load.
 A slow-to-load page can result in a higher bounce rate, as well as a lower repeat-visitors rate.

 When I discovered that both Google and my readers love sites that load very fast, I plunged into the topic.
 My efforts resulted in taking my site from a load time of 1.9 to 1.21 seconds.
 In turn, this increased the direct traffic coming to my blog to 2,000+ per day.

 And, here’s the result, after the guys at StudioPress reworked the code:

 Start improving your site load time today.
 You can follow this step-by-step guide.

 b).
 Be Helpful – One of the five ways to get repeat visitors is to help people.
 Your content should be able to solve a definite problem.
 For example, you could write a step-by-step tutorial on any topic relevant to your site’s niche.

-For example, if you regularly write about SEO or internet marketing-related topics, you could provide a detailed Google Analytics tutorial guide accompanied by explanatory screenshots.
+So, if you regularly write about SEO or internet marketing-related topics, you could provide a detailed Google Analytics tutorial guide, accompanied by explanatory screenshots.
 This guide would be a great example of targeted problem-solving content, since a lot of people struggle to understand GA.

-As a general rule, avoid using the same or very similar content in more than one page on your site.
+As a general rule, avoid using the same or very similar content on more than one page on your site.
 Focus on unique content – that’s the best way to improve your rankings.